 For her community partnership project, Ms. Masters coordinated environmental education stations for a festival at Dismal Swamp State Park.
 The stations were part of an event called Dismal Day, an annual celebration of the park's nature and history.
 Families in the counties surrounding the park come to Dismal Day to enjoy cultural exhibits, food, music, boat rides, and other festivities.
-She saw a need for a kid-friendly environmental education component at the festival and worked with park rangers and local volunteers to set up education stations.
+Ms. Masters saw a need for a kid-friendly environmental education component at the festival and worked with park rangers and local volunteers to set up education stations.
 Five stations were set up along a walking trail, and each station had volunteers who taught abbreviated versions of lessons from environmental education programs.
-Youth participants from the surrounding area took part in brief activities and lessons that, in Rebecca's words, "opened their eyes and their minds to the park, the trail, and environmental issues."
+Youth participants from the surrounding area took part in brief activities and lessons that, in Ms. Masters' words, "opened their eyes and their minds to the park, the trail, and environmental issues."

 |Participant at one of the environmental education stations at Dismal Day|